ryanjsims/wifi-qr-tools/README.md

 optional arguments:
   -h, --help            show this help message and exit --type {png,svg,jpg}, -t {png,svg,jpg}
-                        The type of file to create --box-size BOX_SIZE, -s BOX_SIZE
+                        The type of file to create (Default: png) --box-size BOX_SIZE, -s BOX_SIZE
                         The size in millimeters of each box --border BORDER, -b BORDER